kjutzn/FileOrganiser/README.md

 1. Run HopperSort

-Linux will probably be supported in future (had trouble compiling).
+Linux will probably be supported in future.